antlionguard/antlionguard/README.md

 👋 Hi, I’m Oğuzhan (@antlionguard)

-I'm a frontend developer.
-Currently working with Nuxt3 with typescript.
+I'm a seniror frontend developer at [@octoxlabs](https://octoxlabs.com/).
+Currently working with Nuxt 3 with typescript.

 Also photography and racing simulations are my favourite hobbies.
 And i'm a huge Formula 1(Redbull Racing/MV1) fan :)